acceleratedscience/open-ad-toolkit/README_plugins_development.md

     Locate `my_plugin/plugin_params.py` and set the required parameters:

     - **`LIBRARY_NAME`**<br>
-        The name of your plugin as it is displayed to OpenAD users.
+        The name of your plugin as it is displayed to OpenAD users.<br>
         It is also how users can list all your plugin's commands: `plugin demo ?`<br>
         <br>
     - **`LIBRARY_KEY`**<br>
         A snake_case version of your plugin's name, used to create internal command ids.<br>